dthuongbk/catalyst/leverage trading/milestone2/smart-contract/TESTREPORT.md

 | `order/utils` | 4 | | **subtotal** | **94** |

-Test counts are not a quality ranking. `loan/` has the fewest per line and the densest arithmetic, because its tests are table-driven over the arithmetic directly — `loan/utils`' seven blocks cover `debt_now`, `debt_at`, the health gate, the seized/repaid shortfall and the reward clamp across dozens of rows — while `order/` and `position/` need a whole transaction shape per case and so
+Test counts are not a quality ranking. `loan/` has the fewest per line and the densest arithme, because its tests are table-driven over the arithmetic directly — `loan/utils`' seven blocks cover `debt_now`, `debt_at`, the health gate, the seized/repaid shortfall and the reward clamp across dozens of rows — while `order/` and `position/` need a whole transaction shape per case and so